 If that happens, you’ll end up paying for the repairs yourself, together with the remaining balance of your car insurance.

-After all, your policy should only protect you from accidents and damage beyond your control.
+After all, your policy should financially protect you only from accidents and damage beyond your control.

-This one’s pretty straightforward: You probably don’t have coverage for your specific car damage, so you got your car insurance claim denied.
+This one’s pretty straightforward: You probably don’t have coverage for your specific type of car damage, so you got your car insurance claim denied.

 Let’s say someone stole your laptop from your car.
 You tried to file a claim, but your insurance provider reminded you that you removed your Personal Effects coverage to get a cheaper policy.

-Just because you got cheaper insurance doesn’t always mean you got the best coverage in the market.
+Just because you have cheaper insurance doesn’t always mean you have the best coverage in the market.
 Forgoing essential add-ons and tweaking your policy to get a cheaper one will cost you more in the long run.

 Your car insurance claim can be rejected if your policy doesn’t cover the event that you or your vehicle figured in.
 This makes reading your policy extremely important.

-Below are a few of the more common situations commonly excluded from the coverage, some of which are specifically stated by most policies:
+Below are a few of the more common situations commonly excluded from the coverage, some of which are specifically stated by most car insurance policies:

 - Intentional cause of injury or damage to property – Incidences of road rage or crashing into the home of someone you dislike are excluded from car insurance coverage.